← Back to browse

 Choose play involving dynamic, multidirectional movement rather than strictly linear movement; examples include jumping, angled movement, ducking, leaping, and sports like soccer, provided you do not take them too seriously.

-It does appear that things like dance or sports, where you end up generating a lot of dynamic movements, where there's jumping, where there's movement at different angles, where there's ducking, where there's leaping, that basically involve a lot of dynamic movement and aren't just strictly linear, those seem to open the portals for plasticity.
+But it does appear that things like dance or sports where you end up generating a lot of dynamic movements where there's jumping, where there's movement at different angles, where there's ducking, where there's leaping that basically involve a lot of dynamic movement and aren't just strictly linear, those seem to open the portals for plasticity.